Doing business in Spain? Here’s your corporate tax guide

 • Must follow Spanish corporate law and reporting requirements.

-• More flexibility for SME taxation Spain and long-term planning.
+• More flexibility for SME taxation in Spain and long-term planning.

 What’s new for SMEs and startups

-• Enhanced capitalisation reserve: bigger base reductions tied to equity growth, with extra bonuses for workforce growth.
+• Enhanced capitalisation reserve: higher base reductions linked to equity growth, with additional benefits tied to workforce growth (PwC summary).

 Tax Year